kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 - Set the flag at some other scope e.g. pod spec (doing it at the pod spec was rejected by SIG-Node).
 - For beta/ga we may revisit/replace the in memory hash map in kubelet design, with an extension to the CRI API for having the container runtime ensure the image instead of kubelet.
+- For beta, we may want to consider deleting cached credentials upon Kubernetes secret / namespace deletion.
 - Discussions went back and forth as to whether to persist the cache across reboots.
 It was decided to do so.
 - `Never` could be always allowed to use an image on the node, regardless of its presence on the node.
 However, this would functionally disable this feature from a security standpoint.